JET Program: Everything You Need to Know to Teach English in JapanBy Jennifer Collis

-As mentioned, most JETs are placed in ALT positions in smaller towns throughout Japan, not big cities.
+As mentioned, most JET participants are placed in ALT positions in smaller towns throughout Japan, not in big cities.
 This can be a great way to get more involved in the local community, improve your Japanese language skills, and generally immerse yourself in Japanese culture.

-However, if you picture yourself in a major city like Tokyo or Kyoto, applying independently to jobs you find on job boards outside of the JET program might be a better option for you.
+However, if you picture yourself in a major city like Tokyo or Kyoto, applying independently to jobs you find on job boards outside of the JET Program might be a better option for you.
 There are ALT positions at public and private K-12 schools as well as positions at what are called eikaiwas, which are English conversation schools (or privately-owned language institutes).
-Learn more about teaching in Japan.

-If you’re married and your spouse wants to come with you as a non-participant, you’ll need to secure a “dependent visa” for him or her through the Japanese embassy or consulate.
+If you’re married and your spouse wants to come with you as a non-participant, you’ll need to secure a “dependent visa” for them through the Japanese embassy or consulate.

 If you and your spouse apply together and are both accepted, efforts will be made to place you in the same school or location.
-It’s important to note, though, that placement together is not guaranteed and may not be possible in every case.
+Placement together is not guaranteed and may not be possible in every case.

 If you love Japan and are looking for a year-long (or more!) adventure there as an assistant language teacher, the Japan Exchange Teaching program may be right for you.
 The application process is long and competitive but the benefits can far outweigh the time it takes to apply.
 From paid airfare to a secure job waiting at the end of the line, the JET Program is a fantastic way to slip into another culture and immerse yourself in a one-of-a-kind teaching experience.